 How does chiropractic work?

 Chiropractic works by restoring your body's inborn ability to be healthy.
-When under the proper control of your nervous system, all the cells, tissues, and organs of your body are designed to resist disease and ill health.
+When your nervous system is properly functioning, all the cells, tissues, and organs of your body are more adaptive and able to resist disease and ill health.
 The chiropractic approach to better health is to locate and remove interferences to your nervous system (subluxations, or misaligned vertebrae.)
 With improved spinal function, there is improved nervous system function.
-The goal of the chiropractor is to remove interference that may be impairing normal health through specific chiropractic adjustments, allowing your body to heal itself.
+The goal of the chiropractor is to remove interference that may be impairing normal health through specific chiropractic adjustments, allowing your body to help itself heal.
 A healthy spine and a healthy lifestyle are your keys to optimal health!

 What type of education do chiropractic doctors receive?